plawlost/yazzone/data/essays/mvp.md

 ## Two Kinds of Confidence

-The MVP pattern explains something I've observed in founders.
-The ones with healthy backgrounds have a particular kind of confidence—they assume the world is basically fair and that effort correlates with outcomes.
-They're often surprised when things don't work.
+The MVP pattern explains something about founders.
+The ones with healthy backgrounds assume the world is basically fair, that effort correlates with outcomes.
+They're surprised when things don't work.

 The MVP kids have a different confidence.
 They assume nothing.
 They don't expect the world to be fair.
 They've already survived conditions where effort didn't correlate with love, where the rules kept changing, where they had to generate their own belief from scratch.